Picnic Food for Adults: Quick & Easy no Fuss Foods for The Great Outdoors

 Perhaps the next time you decide to meet friends for lunch you'll pass on the restaurant and go on a picnic instead.
 You'll save money, breath in some fresh air and eat some great food.

 - First and foremost: a picnic is about having fun outdoors not slaving away in the kitchen all day preparing loads of food.
+Check out the book: From Basket to Blanket for even more inspiration.

 - Fourth and last: transport your food in plastic containers.
 The food will stay fresh and won't get squashed.
 What's left can go straight in the fridge on your return.